rachel-brain/cms-employee-tracker/README.md

 ## Installation
-The application will be invoked by typing the following command in the terminal to install required modules':
+The application will be invoked by typing the following commands in the terminal to install required modules':

 ```bash
 npm i inquirer